sst/sst/www/docs/constructs/StaticSite.md

 _Type_ : `string | StaticSiteDomainProps`

 The customDomain for this website.
-SST currently supports domains that are configured using [Route 53](https://aws.amazon.com/route53/).
-If your domains are hosted elsewhere, you can [follow this guide to migrate them to Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).
+SST supports domains that are hosted either on [Route 53](https://aws.amazon.com/route53/) or externally.

+Note that you can also migrate externally hosted domains to Route 53 by [following this guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).

 Takes either the domain as a string.